jplewe/aivx.io/projects/projects.md

 [AIVX PUSH](/push/): A mesmerizing arcade puzzle game inspired by Tetris and Lumines, with ever-changing generative visuals which react to the music.
 First game announced using the new engine.

-[AIVX CHAT](/chat/): A 3D-native AI companion capable of generating 3D visuals in response to prompts including dataviz, size comparisons, maps, and art.
+[AIVX CHAT](/chat/): A 3D-native AI companion, capable of generating 3D visuals in response to prompts including dataviz, size comparisons, maps, and art.